jinyeom/jinyeom/README.md

 - Reinforcement learning (not so much these days...)

 ## ⚡ Fun fact: ...
-Before I decided to study computer science and AI, I was convinced I'd be an artist.
+Before I decided to study computer science and AI, I had been convinced that I'd be an artist.
 You never know where your life takes you :)